-At the end of May 2016, the civil works for Green Line - North extension was 8% complete and Green Line - South extension was 87% complete (source: MRTA).
-On the 23rd of May 2016, BTSC signed Thailand's largest single purchase agreement for trains thus far for 46; 4-carriage trains and related equipment for a total purchase value of EUR 270mn (excluding VAT).
-The trains will address growing capacity requirements of the existing lines and the anticipated launch of Green Line North and South extensions.
-BTSC expects to be awarded and sign new operating contracts for these 31.2km of Green Line extensions in 2016, the first of which is due to be partially operating at the beginning of 2017.
+As of May 2017, the civil works for Northern Green Line extension was 33.7% complete and Southern Green Line extension was 100% complete (source: MRTA).
+On 23 May 2016, BTSC signed Thailand's largest single purchase agreement for trains thus far for 46; 4-carriage trains and related equipment for a total purchase value of approximately EUR 270mn (excluding VAT).
+The trains will address growing capacity requirements of the existing lines and the full launch of Northern and Southern Green Line extensions.
+The first batch of trains are expected to be delivered within March 2018, with the final delivery expected within March 2020.